-The electronic versions of LNM appear on the U.S. Coast Guard Navigation Center's Website at http://www.navcen.uscg.gov/lnm/default.htm.
+The electronic versions of LNM appear on the U.S. Coast Guard Navigation Center's Website at www.navcen.uscg.gov.

-Why go out upon the bring deep with less information than there is available to you?
+Why go out upon the briny deep with less information than there is available to you?
 What's the upside in that?
-Go on their web site, click around until you find the area for you to put your email address in - and from then on get, direct from the United States Coast Guard forever, the latest they know about what is happening "out there..."
-For free.
+Go on their web site, click around until you find the area for you to put your email address in - and from then on get, direct from the United States Coast Guard forevermore, the latest they know about what is happening "out there..."
+For free...